“Living by faith includes the call to something greater than cowardly self-preservation.”

 If shavings tend to become stuck in the mouth, check to see that the chipbreaker is not so thick as to obstruct their smooth passage.
 If necessary, grind the chipbreaker thinner near the mouth and polish it to improve the flow of shavings;

-When you deem the chipbreaker necessary, install it as close as practical to the cutting edge.
+When you deem the chipbreaker to be necessary, install it as close as practical to the cutting edge.
 The ideal distance will depend on your plane, the wood you are cutting, and the depth of cut, but 0.5~0.8mm is usually a good place to start.
 I highly recommend you actively experiment to find the best distance.
 With practice it will become second nature.
 While it is not applicable to Japanese handplanes, Rhett Fulkerson of Nice Planes in Frankfort, Ky., has an intelligent technique for systematically setting chipbreakers and cap irons I find useful.
 LAP has an article about it here.

 The chip breaker won’t solve all your tearout problems, but it will definitely help on condition that you set it up and maintain it properly.
 It isn’t difficult and the results of doing so set the professional apart from the amateur.